| Astrocytomas are

 frequency of mitotic activity,

+and presence or absence of necrosis and endothelial proliferation.
 In the WHO four tier system, similar weight is given to the presence of nuclear atypia, mitoses, endothelial

 proliferation, and necrosis.
 In the absence of these criteria, the grade